 Charles Allen Birdwell

-The Life Summary of Charles Allen
+Brief Life History of Charles Allen

-When Charles Allen Birdwell was born on 17 September 1840, in Lawrence, Alabama, United States, his father, Colonel Allen B. Birdwell, was 38 and his mother, Lucinda Ross, was 34.
+When Charles Allen Birdwell was born on 17 September 1840, in Lawrence, Alabama, United States, his father, Colonel Allen B. Birdwell, was 38 and his mother, Louinda Ross, was 34.
 He married Nancy Ellen Rainbolt on 20 December 1866, in Nacogdoches Land District, Texas, United States.
 They were the parents of at least 2 daughters.
 He lived in Justice Precinct 4, Hunt, Texas, United States in 1860 and Texas, United States in 1870.
 He registered for military service in 1861.
 He died on 24 October 1878, at the age of 38, and was buried in Denton, Denton, Texas, United States.

 Photos and Memories (0)